ot-adam-moon/GITLatest/README.md

 GITLatest
 =========

-Using Node.js async to Run in Parallel All Necessary GIT/System Bootstrap Commands to Setup Local Box for Development.
+Using Node.js async to Run in Parallel All Necessary GIT/System Bootstrap Commands to Setup & Maintain Local Box for Development.

 Motivation
 ==========